 Sancho, my service dog, accompanies me to work every day.
 Under ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 Sancho alerts and responds to my mast cell reactions.
 I am safer with a service dog, especially since I am alone in my office.
 ADA also allows Sancho to accompany me in other public places, such as the hospital.

-One of the unexpected benefits of having a service dog is visually reminding people that I am disabled.
+One of the indirect benefits of having a service dog is visually reminding people that I am disabled.
 When my coworkers see Sancho’s vest, they are reminded I react to fragrances and have other invisible disabilities.
 Plus, people smile at me a lot more.

 Finally, I fall down stairs.
 Vertigo, low blood pressure, and muscle weakness make me susceptible to gravity.
 Even if I manage not to fall, stairs can trigger mast cell reactions that last several hours.
 So, I avoid stairs with help of ADA-required elevators.